 Who knows I’ve applied?

 The Local Planning Authority (LPA), by law, has to “consult” on all planning applications.
 This means letting the public know about each planning application they receive.
 This can include: displaying a site notice, letting your neighbours know and advertising it in newspapers.
 A number of specialist bodies may also be consulted, such as the Highways Agency or the Parish Council.
-The LPA may also consult with other internal departments .
+The LPA may also consult with other internal departments of the Council.
 National Planning Practice Guidance contains further information on the statutory publicity requirements, statutory consultees and non-statutory consultees on planning permission and heritage applications.
+It is noted that the table of non-statutory consultees was deleted in July 2019

 How is the decision reached?